-Step 6: Finalize the budget & circulate the blue sheet
+Step 6: Finalize the budget & circulate the endorsement form

-If the grant will be paid to the College or the project commits College resources (including offering courses), you need a Grant Proposal Endorsement form (blue sheet).
-The blue sheet should reflect a final budget that will not change after it leaves your hands.
+If the grant will be paid to the College or the project commits College resources (including offering courses), you need a Grant Proposal Endorsement form.
+This form should reflect a final budget that will not change after it leaves your hands.

 At least two weeks before the submission deadline:

-- Fill out the blue sheet (contact SRO with questions).
+- Fill out the endorsement form (contact Sponsored Research staff with questions).

 - Assemble all attachments.

-- Start collecting the signatures required before you can submit the blue sheet to SRO.
+- Start collecting the signatures required to submit the form to us.

 Depending on what you plan to do, and others' schedules, it may take several days to collect the signatures needed.
 To save time, email a copy of the draft proposal and budget to each signer so they will be ready to sign the blue sheet when you bring it to them.
 Email can be used for some of these signatures, as long the email states clearly that the sender understands and approves your project plan.